Do Go On - 369 - The Night Witches

 I've never really listened to them.

-But we can go see them live.
+But we could go see them live.

 Did you know that they're playing?

-A festival in December?
+The festival in December?

-Russian nighttime, flight perfected, flawless vision undetected.
+Russian nighttime, flight perfected, flawless vision, undetected.

 I mean, it's poetry.